10 hyped players who are running out of time to become stars

 Wheeler is the oldest guy on this list, but he's trying to get through his first full season since 2014.
 He had Tommy John surgery in the spring of 2015 and then was shut down in 2016 with a strained flexor muscle after making just one minor league appearance.
 He made 17 starts in 2017 with a 5.21 ERA, but he was twice on the DL with arm injuries and shut down in late August with a stress fracture.

-So, this one is pretty easy: He's never been able to stay healthy enough to get the most out of his ability.
+So, this one is pretty easy: He has never been able to stay healthy enough to get the most out of his ability.
 It's worth noting that Wheeler's 2014 season also wasn't as impressive as it looks on the surface.
 He posted a 3.54 ERA in 185⅓ innings with 187 strikeouts -- all good numbers for his full season.
-But that was the notorious pitcher's year, and he did it in a pitcher's park and the walk rate (3.8 per nine) was a little high.
+But that was the notorious pitchers' year, and he did it in a pitchers' park and the walk rate (3.8 per nine) was a little high.
 His WAR was just 0.9.

 As for 2018, maybe he needs to rethink his approach.
-He's thrown his fastball 55.5 percent of the time, but batters are hitting .311/.368/.508 against it.
+He has thrown his fastball 55.5 percent of the time, but batters are hitting .311/.368/.508 against it.
 Out of 113 pitchers with at least 50 innings, he's 13th in percentage of fastballs thrown and 82nd in wOBA allowed.

 Or maybe this is a Mets thing: Noah Syndergaard has allowed .454 wOBA on his four-seam fastball (.364/.407/.636).